The Matrix 4 trailer breakdown: 11 things we noticed in the Resurrections teaser

 4. Lots of Alice in Wonderland references

-From the very on-the-nose choice of 'White Rabbit' by Jefferson Airplane to the literal appearance of the book in one shot, The Matrix Resurrections is big on references to Lewis Carroll's Alice's Adventures in Wonderland – just like its predecessors were ('follow the white rabbit' being the words Trinity types out to Neo at the start of the first movie).
+From the very on-the-nose choice of 'White Rabbit' by Jefferson Airplane to the literal appearance of the book in one shot (the woman with the book is wearing red glasses), The Matrix Resurrections is big on references to Lewis Carroll's Alice's Adventures in Wonderland – just like its predecessors were ('follow the white rabbit' being the words Trinity types out to Neo at the start of the first movie).

 We also see a tattoo of a white rabbit on the arm of Jessica Henwick's character – the blue-haired woman who refers to Reeves' character as Neo in the trailer.
 Fans won't need reminding that a tattoo was the rabbit in question that Neo saw in the first movie, that led to him meeting Trinity.